pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/develop-application/develop-application.md

 * Helidon requires Java 11+
 * Maven 3.6.x
-> **Caution: Do not use the 3.8.x version due to known issue with application build!**
+> **Caution: Do not use the 3.8.x version due to a known issue with the application build!**

 * Java and `mvn` are in your path.
 * Windows users will also need the Visual C++ Redistributable Runtime. <br>